Skip to content

 Tags: beach bar surfing culture Duke Kahanamoku fan institution oceanfront

-Duke's Waikiki works best as a post-event nightlife extension point in Honolulu.
+Duke's Waikiki works as a post-event nightlife extension point in Honolulu.

 Duke's Waikiki Fan Planning Snapshot